Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 It’s easy to be enchanted by the Akita’s strength, beauty, and oddly adorable curled tail, but you should never rely on looks alone to choose a new pet.
 In the case of the Akita, some basic research will likely inform you that this breed is frequently considered dangerous by landlords, city governments, and insurance companies.
-But just how dangerous are Akitas, anyway?
+But are Akitas dangerous in reality?
+Should you be thinking about this when considering getting one?

 While no dog is naturally dangerous, some breeds are likelier to become so without proper socialization and training.
 The Akita is one of these breeds, and their large size makes them even more intimidating.
 In this article, we’ll discuss why the Akita may be considered dangerous and what you can do to ensure this breed doesn’t live up to its bad reputation.
 We’ll also cover whether Akitas are dangerous to other animals.